GloBUNTU Expert Symposium 2020

 When and where

-Participation is free and available for invited guests only.
+Participation is free and available for registered guests only.

 Why An UBUNTU Symposium Now?

 “The great powers of the world may have done wonders in giving the world an industrial and military look but the great gift still has to come from Africa – giving the world a more human face.” -Steve Bantu Biko-